Recruitment Process Outsourcing

 What is RPO?

-RPO is an acronym for Recruitment Process Outsourcing, a rapidly growing segment of the Human Resources Outsourcing industry (HRO), which in turn is a subset of the Business Process Outsourcing (BPO) industry.
+RPO is an abbreviation for Recruitment Process Outsourcing, a rapidly growing segment of the Human Resources Outsourcing industry (HRO), which in turn is a subset of the Business Process Outsourcing (BPO) industry.

 Why would I use an RPO?